How to link local account with Microsoft account on Windows 11

 Windows 11 switch local to Microsoft account

-On Windows 11, if you created a local account, it is possible to link it to a Microsoft account to access all the cloud services and features that Microsoft offers.
+On Windows 11, if you created a local account, you can link it to a Microsoft account to access all the cloud services and features that the company offers.

-For instance, when linking your local account to a Microsoft account, you can associate your computer’s Windows 11 product key to your account, making it easier to transfer the license to another device or reactivate an installation after a hardware upgrade.
+For example, when linking your local account to a Microsoft account, you can associate your computer’s Windows 11 product key with your account, making it easier to transfer the product key to another device or reactivate an installation after a hardware upgrade.

 Also, you can sync settings, apps, and files across devices.
-You can use cloud features, such as “Find my device,” which lets you track the location of a computer, so if it ever gets lost or stolen, you can quickly find out the last known site to find it.
+You can use cloud features, such as “Find my device,” which enables you to track the location of a device.
+If it ever gets lost or stolen, you can quickly determine its last known location to find it.
 And, when using a Microsoft account, it’s easier to reset your account password and more.

-In this guide, you will learn the steps to connect a local account to a Microsoft account on Windows 11.
+In this guide, I’ll outline the steps to connect a local account to a Microsoft account on Windows 11.

-Switch from local account to Microsoft account on Windows 11
+Switch from a local account to a Microsoft account on Windows 11

-To link a Windows 11 local account with a Microsoft account, use these steps:
+To link a Windows 11 local account with a Microsoft account, follow these steps:

 1. Open Settings on Windows 11.